Commodity Futures Trading Commission: Market Participants Division

 Formerly known as the Division of Swap Dealer and Intermediary Oversight, the Market Participants Division (MPD) primarily oversees derivatives market intermediaries, including commodity pool operators, commodity trading advisors, futures commission merchants, introducing brokers, major swap participants, retail foreign exchange dealers, and swap dealers, as well as designated self-regulatory organizations.
 MPD conducts the registration, compliance, and business conduct standards of intermediaries, swap dealers and major swap participants.
 The division also oversees the agency's customer education initiatives.

 Division of Clearing and Risk

 The Division of Clearing and Risk (DCR) oversees derivatives clearing organizations (DCOs) and other market participants in the clearing process.
 These include futures commission merchants, swap dealers, major swap participants, and large traders.
 DCR monitors the clearing of futures, options on futures, and swaps by DCOs, assesses DCO compliance with Commission regulations, and conducts risk assessment and surveillance.
 DCR also makes recommendations on DCO applications and eligibility, rule submissions, and which types of swaps should be cleared.
 As of 2019, Clark Hutchison serves as Director of the Division of Clearing and Risk.

 List of past commissioners

+This list is sourced from the CFTCs website.